Premed 101: How to Get Into Medical School

 [Related episode: 6 Secondary Essay Mistakes and How to Avoid Them.]

 The Medical School Interview

 Then you realize that the medical school interview is another hurdle that separates the strong all-around candidates vs the socially awkward introverts.
-Remember, medical schools want a student that can not only properly diagnose a patient, but also communicate with the patient.Preparing for the medical school interview is just as important as preparing for the MCAT.Click To Tweet
+Medical schools want a student who can not only properly diagnose a patient but also communicate with the patient.Preparing for the medical school interview is just as important as preparing for the MCAT.Click To Tweet

 Medical School Scholarships

 As you can see, the average debt of medical students is quite large.
 Add interest, and you will likely be paying back around a quarter of a million dollars!
 Medical school scholarships can help you decrease those costs.
 There are many sources of money for medical school scholarships, and finding all of those sources can be overwhelming also all medical schools requirements are different.
 We give you some good information on medical school scholarships here.

 As you keep learning about how to get into medical school, and as you are working your way down this path, check out all our Meded Media podcasts for insight, inspiration, and stories of students just like you.